 Well, the answer is yes and no. A significant part of studying for an MBA is the case studies, classwork, and presentations you need to complete.
 You will learn from your professors and your classmates.
 However, following the reading list below and enrolling for a book summary service, you can indeed get the key principles that are highlighted during an MBA course, save yourself $80,000, and a year of your life.

-DIY Top 30 Best MBA Books Reading List
+DIY MBA Book List: The Best MBA Books Reading List

 1 Day DIY MBA Books List